Flat honing: Origin of term

 The term is derived from honing cylinders and holes.
 A flat workpiece surface is processed, hence the word flat; the word honing is used because the cutting speed is low compared to grinding.
 A fixed abrasive is used to provide accuracy and optical appearance of the surface finish.
 Sometimes it is also called fine grinding or surface grinding using planetary kinematics.

 History

+Planetary lapping was used in the WWII production of crystal oscillators.

-The technology is relatively young, having appeared in the 1980s.
-In the industry, production lapping is being replaced by flat honing in an ever-expanding array of applications.
+In the 1980s, production lapping replaced by flat honing in an ever-expanding array of applications.
 The flat honing process allows for an equivalent quality result, but at a significant reduction in manufacturing costs per workpiece.
 Savings result from reduced process times and the ease of workpiece cleaning.
 However, more and more parts are processed directly from their blank operation (sintered, injected, punched, sawed, or similar) with highly precise tolerances and accuracy (flatness and roughness).

 Applications

 Due to the tension-free reception of loose parts in the carriers, virtually any solid material can be processed.
 The application range is very wide, from a soft to a very hard material (thermoplastic plastic to sapphire or ceramic).

 The surface is similar to the typical honing crosshatch, this leads to good tribological properties and fine roughness.
 The low subsurface damage will have a positive impact on subsequent polishing processes (CMP, etching).

 Examples are vane pump parts made of polyphenylene sulfide (PPS), ceramic insert made of SiNi, watch windows, sapphire LED wafers, bearing rings, vane pumps, gear steel, cutting knives and carbide.